ArdisFoxx/drakkenheim-landing-page/README.txt

 -----------------

-The whole landing page is interactive using Monk's Active Tile Triggers.
+The whole landing page is interactive using Monk's Active Tile Triggers!
 Features:

 -Clicking the gold bag opens the party loot vault (Monk's Enhanced Journal)